 Recently, I started chopping up parsley root and sautéing it with other vegetables and adding it to soups that way.
 It's a whole new level of wonderful.
 When I buy a bunch, it lasts in the refrigerator for at least a month.
 Sometimes parsley root is hard to find in the market.
 I can reliably find it at Gelson's market in the winter and spring.
 I have bought it at some Whole Foods and occasionally at a farmers market.
 Sometimes I even ask a produce manager to try to get it for me.
 I might actually grow it myself in my backyard.
-In any case, it's worth seeking out, but if you can't find it, you can still make my dishes without it.
+In any case, it's worth seeking out.
+If you can't find it, parsnip or rutabaga make a good substitute or just leave it out.

 I have been making this lentil soup all winter and keep a stash in my freezer.
 My eight-year-old daughter is especially fond of it, and I hope you will be too.

 Lentils - I like the convenience of using boxed steamed ready-to-eat lentils.
 However, cooking your own dried lentils works equally well.
 Two boxes of cooked lentils equals 2 cups of dried lentils cooked in 6 cups of water.